shiv-verma-infrrd/solid-principles/README.md

+# SOLID Principles

-Overview
+## Overview

-SOLID is an acronym for five design principles that help create well-structured, maintainable, and scalable software.
-These principles are crucial for building robust object-oriented systems and improving code quality.
+SOLID is an acronym for five design principles that guide software development to ensure systems are well-structured, maintainable, and scalable.
+These principles are foundational for building robust object-oriented systems and enhancing code quality.

-Principles
+## Principles

-Single Responsibility Principle (SRP)
+### Single Responsibility Principle (SRP)

-A class should have only one reason to change, meaning it should have only one job or responsibility.
+A class should have only one reason to change, meaning it should have a single job or responsibility.

-Open/Closed Principle (OCP)
+### Open/Closed Principle (OCP)

-Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification.
-This allows you to add new functionality without changing existing code.
+Software entities (such as classes, modules, functions) should be open for extension but closed for modification.
+This allows new functionality to be added without altering existing code.

-Liskov Substitution Principle (LSP)
+### Liskov Substitution Principle (LSP)

 Objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.

-Interface Segregation Principle (ISP)
+### Interface Segregation Principle (ISP)

-A client should not be forced to depend on interfaces it does not use.
-This means creating specific, smaller interfaces rather than a large, general-purpose one.
+Clients should not be forced to depend on interfaces they do not use.
+Prefer creating smaller, specific interfaces over a large, general-purpose one.

-Dependency Inversion Principle (DIP)
+### Dependency Inversion Principle (DIP)

 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-Abstractions should not depend on details.
-Details should depend on abstractions.
+Abstractions should not depend on details; details should depend on abstractions.

-Benefits
+## Benefits

-Maintainability: Easier to manage and modify code.
+- **Maintainability:** Simplifies code management and modification.
-Scalability: Facilitates the addition of new features.
+- **Scalability:** Eases the addition of new features.
-Testability: Improves the ease of unit testing components.
+- **Testability:** Enhances the ability to unit test components.

-Examples
+## Examples

-Refer to the examples directory for practical code snippets demonstrating each principle in action.
+For practical code snippets demonstrating each principle, refer to the `examples` directory.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.